Dream-Part-II/ankr-research/asylo-framework-evaluation/README.md

 This is basically the goal of other academic projects like Graphene (https://github.com/oscarlab/graphene).
 However, the fact that Google folks are working on Asylo is likely to yield a robust production-grade framework unlike academic projects.

+The major drawback of Asylo is that it DOES NOT support remote attestation yet.
+However, support for remote attestation may be provided soon, or we could contribute it to the framework for SGX-targeted enclave applications.

 Forum at https://groups.google.com/forum/#!forum/asylo-users

+To summarize, we can leverage the Asylo framework to build complex distributed enclave applications such as the Ankr distributed cloud computing network, or a decentralized digital asset trading platform.

+We may need to integrate it with components for the missing features such as remote attestation.

 ## Getting started